DESIGNfromWITHIN/Flexibility4Issues/readme.md

 ADDING AND CHANGING CONTENT
 ----------------------------
 - Simply add resources/pages as you need annd assign the template you want to use.
 After selecting a template you will find template specific options under the 'Template Variables' tab.
+- Content can be updated using Tiny MCE, the active CSS styles will be shown automatically and easy to select style classes are selectable via the 'Styles' button.

 ----------------------------
 CHOOSING THE NAVIGATION TYPE